GWR 0-6-0PT No 6412

 6430 is now on the Llangollen Railway and 6435 is on the Bodmin & Wenford Railway.

-6412 is out of service undergoing major restoration in the Buckfastleigh workshops and will return to steam during the 2014 season.
+6412 is out of service undergoing major restoration in the Buckfastleigh workshops and will return to steam for the February 2015 Branch Line Week.

 6412 at Ebbw Junction in BR days.
 Photo Roy Hennefer